kristykov/Innowise-Lab-Internship-Level-1-Clever-to-do-list/README.md

 Run the app using `npm start`

-Once the app is runningpen [http://localhost:8080](http://localhost:8080) with your browser to see the result.
+Once the app is running open [http://localhost:8080](http://localhost:8080) with your browser to see the result.

 After that you can create an account or log in with an existing one.